DRAGON QUEST II – SQUARE ENIX

 ・Experience the multi-million selling series, beloved both in Japan and beyond, and see how the masterful talents of series creator Yuji Horii first combined with the revolutionary synthesizer sounds of Koichi Sugiyama and the wildly popular manga illustrations of Akira Toriyama to create a gaming sensation.

-DRAGON QUEST II Reviews
+Get DRAGON QUEST II on App Store

 After beating DQ1, we kept thinking how on earth did 8 year old us figure all this out?
 Answer: it took us 6 months and a notebook where we wrote down clues and mapped the caves and dungeons.
 We recall as a child starting DQ2 but dont remember why we didnt play it after a couple weeks.
 DQ2 difficulty level has to be 100X that of DQ1.
 The world is 4X as big, you need a boat, the dungeons are nearly impossible to figure out without a guide/walkthrough, there are 147,000 villagers to talk to and decipher their Ye Olde English clues.
 DQ1 had a handful of items you needed to acquire in order to complete objectives.
 We cant even guess how many were in DQ2.
 You gain 2 characters, each with their own rules on what armor and weaponry they can don.
 Do you sell items back to the shops or try them on your partner first?
 So much thinking involved.
 Its a slow go getting started and we bow our head in shame that we resorted to a walkthrough and auto save scrumming.
 Nonetheless, by the end we were addicted and neglected our wifely duties to beat this game.
 Wasnt the biggest fan of Atlas.
 His power was very random and it didnt seem fair that he killed our full HP level 36 Princess in one swipe.
 But what the original game lacked is more than made up for in this version.
 It plays flawlessly, there are no ads or hidden fees.
 Very enjoyable RPG.